toluwajosh/ExperimentUtils/README.md

-# Training Utilities
+# Experiment Utilities

-General utilities for training a machine/deep learning models
+General utilities for experimenting with machine/deep learning models

 Feel free to use for your own projects. :)